-Earlier this month, we went to see one of the hottest shows in Chicago right now - The Immersive van Gogh Exhibit.
-The exhibit allows visitors to explore the masterpieces of Vincent van Gogh through 360-degree digital projections and an atmospheric light and sound show.
-Sitting in a large hall surrounded by changing images of the artist’s works, we were enthralled and floating within bright, swirling Post-Impressionist colors.
+Earlier this month, we visited the hottest show in Chicago—The Immersive Van Gogh Exhibit.
+The installation lets visitors explore masterpieces by Vincent Van Gogh through 360-degree digital projections and an immersive light and sound show.
+Sitting in a large hall surrounded by changing images of the artist’s works, we were enthralled by bright, swirling Post-Impressionist colors.
 As we were mesmerized by the atmosphere, I couldn’t shake a strong feeling of déjà vu.
-I’ve been here before, I felt just like this before.
+I’ve been here before.
+I felt like this before.
 But when and where?
-Then finally halfway through the show, it suddenly clicked!
-Of course, Auvers!
+Then, finally, halfway through the show, it suddenly clicked!

 We visited Auvers-sur-Oise in the summer of 2009 by taking a day trip out of Paris.
-This little picturesque village 40 minutes northwest of the French capital had long been the place that I wanted to visit.
-In law school, during breaks between studying law, I got fascinated with van Gogh.
-I read his biography, numerous books on Post-Impressionism, and van Gogh’s letters to his brother and art dealer Theo.
-I also took every chance to crisscross the country to see van Gogh paintings at various U.S. art museums.
-By the time I graduated from law school, I was well versed not only in the Federal Rules of Civil Procedure and Rules of Evidence but also in the biography and works of one of the most celebrated artists in history.
-Because this van Gogh-mania period of my life coincided with our trip to France, we couldn’t miss a chance to make a pilgrimage to Auvers.
+This picturesque village, 40 minutes northwest of the French capital, had long been the place that I wanted to visit.
+In law school, during breaks between studying, I became fascinated by Van Gogh.
+I read his biography, numerous books on Post-Impressionism, and Van Gogh’s letters to his brother and art dealer Theo.
+I also took every chance to crisscross the country to see Van Gogh paintings at various U.S. art museums.
+By the time I graduated, I was well-versed not only in the Federal Rules of Civil Procedure and Rules of Evidence but also in the biography and works of one of the most celebrated artists in history.
+Because this Van Gogh-mania period of my life coincided with our trip to France, we couldn’t miss a chance to make a pilgrimage to Auvers.

 Auvers-sur-Oise has always been a magnet for artists.
-Before van Gogh, young Cézanne under the fatherly tutelage of more experienced Camille Pissarro was taking his first steps here painting the French countryside in grey drab colors.
-Later, Cezanne’s style would evolve, and he would go on to become the “father of modern art” influencing generations of artists with his geometric depictions of the world.
-Pissarro, although often overlooked, also worked here painting local landscapes in the Impressionist style.
-Other French artists, such as Daubigny, Corot, and Daumier, worked here as well.
-Yet, Auvers is mainly associated with Vincent van Gogh who lived and painted here in the last weeks of his life.
+Before Van Gogh, young Cézanne, under the fatherly tutelage of more experienced Camille Pissarro, took his first steps here, painting the French countryside in grey, drab colors.
+Later, Cezanne’s style would evolve, and he would go on to become the “father of modern art,” influencing generations of artists with his geometric renderings of the world.
+Pissarro, although often overlooked, worked in Auvers too, depicting local landscapes in the Impressionist style.
+Other French artists, such as Daubigny, Corot, and Daumier, immortalized the village in their works as well.
+Yet, Auvers is mainly associated with Vincent Van Gogh, who lived and painted here in the last weeks of his life.

-To promote tourism, the village has installed reproductions of van Gogh's paintings next to the sights that he painted.
+To promote tourism, the village has installed reproductions of Van Gogh's works next to the sights that he painted.
 We enjoyed the scavenger hunt, discovering place after place painted by the artist.
-A lot of locations looked exactly how van Gogh found them 120 years before us.
-The city hall from his painting, for example, has not changed a bit.
-The local church also looked nearly identical to as depicted in his painting, except it was covered in scaffolds and was closed for restorations on the day we visited.
+A lot of locations looked exactly as Van Gogh found them 120 years before us.
+The city hall, for example, hasn't changed a bit.
+The local church also looked nearly identical as depicted in his painting, except it was covered in scaffolds and was closed for restorations on the day we visited.
 Van Gogh was a prolific artist and painted nearly every corner of Auvers.

-The mandatory stops on our itinerary also included the house of Dr. Gachet, the doctor who cared for van Gogh after he arrived in Auvers following release from a mental health asylum and whose melancholic portrait van Gogh painted here.
-We also stopped by Auberge Ravoux to see van Gogh’s austere bedroom on the top floor where he took his last breath on July 29, 1890, two days after shooting himself in the chest in the nearby wheat field.
-And of course, we paid our respect to the Dutch master resting in peace at the local cemetery right next to his beloved brother.
-The tall cypresses towering as obelisks (in van Gogh’s own words) solemnly dotted the cemetery.
+The mandatory stops also included the house of Dr. Gachet, who cared for Van Gogh following his release from a mental health asylum, and whose melancholic portrait Van Gogh painted.
+We also stopped by Auberge Ravoux to see Van Gogh’s austere bedroom on the top floor.
+Here, he took his last breath on July 29, 1890, two days after shooting himself in the chest in the nearby wheat field.
+And of course, we paid our respect to the master resting in peace at the local cemetery right next to his beloved brother.
+The tall cypresses towering as obelisks (in Van Gogh’s own words) solemnly dotted the graveyard.

-For van Gogh lovers, Auvers is a true paradise.
-It is also easy to see why this place has attracted other artists.
-It is a tranquil, picturesque village with bucolic landscapes waiting to be painted.
-The village is also inviting as it is an idyllic place for spending some quiet time away from a busy city.
-As we strolled the streets of Auvers, Julia was daydreaming about spending here a week or just lingering here a little bit longer.
+For Van Gogh lovers, Auvers is a true paradise.
+It's easy to see why this place attracted so many painters.
+It's a tranquil village with bucolic landscapes waiting to be captured on canvas.
+The village is also an inviting place for spending some quiet time away from a busy city.
+As we strolled the streets of Auvers, Julia was daydreaming about spending a week here or just lingering a little bit longer.
 And in the end, she almost got her wish granted.

 “What do we do now?”
 I asked no one in particular while testing the durability of the gate and the lock.